sshiv5768/Ansible-Tuts/README.md

 * The major purpose is to maintain desired state of the application.

-* It has an important feature know as __idempotence__ (No matter how many time you will run the script result will be same)
+* It has an important feature know as __idempotence__ (No matter how many time you will run the script result will be same).

+* Configuration management tools:
+  * Ansible

+  * Chef

+  * Puppet